rawleyfowler/dotfiles/README.md

 These are my dotfiles, I use them on a 2019 Macbook, and various other Linux systems.

 ## Development
 I use a customized version of vanilla Emacs for most of my development.
 I also maintain a NeoVim configuration that I use for quick edits.
 I mainly develop for the JVM (Java, and Clojure), or for the frontend with TypeScript (Angular) and Elm.
 I also program with various flavors of Lisp.
+These drastically impact how my editors are configured.

 ## Screenshots
 This is my macbook with Emacs, and zsh.